 1973.
 Joey Montaperto's first day of high school, in a New Jersey suburb so painfully white it makes "My Three Sons" look exotic.

-Things are about
+Things are about to change.

 Forced integration delivers two busloads of inner city kids to Roselle High, sending a collective shiver through the all-white student body.
 Jaws drop when "one by one, they pour out.
 Giants.
 Imposing black giants—and those were the girls.
 Then the boys swagger off the bus—or should I say grown men—howling, sneering, jive-talking and slapping palms."
 Nothing would ever be the same.